-Join Anastasia McCune for an in-depth discussion in this video Setting up question pools and random question slides, part of Captivate Projects: Building Elearning Games.
+Join Anastasia McCune for an in-depth discussion in this video Setting up question pools and random question slides, part of Building Elearning Games in Captivate.

 - Our project on slide eight presents users with a doorway they need to pass through, which is covered with scorpions.
 The way to squash the scorpions is to answer a series of five questions correctly, and they have three chances to answer that set of five questions.
 But from here, they go on to learn some material about H+ Sport and they're meant to read this and understand it.
 And then on slide 14 is where the first question exists that they answer in order to squash the scorpions.
 So we're going to incorporate in an element of chance by utilizing question pools and random question slides.